tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Notes

-For reference, synonyms for values of dwc:pthway can be found at https://registry.gbif.org/vocabulary/Pathway/concepts.
+For reference, synonyms for values of dwc:pathway can be found at https://registry.gbif.org/vocabulary/Pathway/concepts.

 ********************